Tracer Pebble Studies

 Sacha Neill and Dr Samantha Cope, together with the Countryfile production team including presenter Ellie Harrison

-There is growing interest in the method, with future Tracer Pebble deployments along the south coast of England being co-ordinated by SCOPAC.
+There is growing interest in this method of Tracer Pebble survey, with future deployments along the south coast of England being co-ordinated by the SCG and SCOPAC .

 If you are interested in using this method on your beaches, please contact the Coastal Partners at email@example.com